 The common unit adjustment agreement and the ESAs provide that we will issue common membership units of NCM LLC to account for changes in the number of theatre screens NCM LLC's founding members operate and which are made part of our advertising network.
 Historically, each of the founding members has increased the number of screens it operates.
 If this trend continues, NCM LLC may issue additional common membership units to the founding members to reflect their increase in net screen count.
-Each common membership unit may be redeemed in exchange for, at our option, shares of our common stock on a one-for-one basis or a cash payment equal to the market price of one share of our common stock.
-If a significant number of common membership units, and we elected to issue common stock rather than cash upon redemption, the voting power of our common stockholders could be diluted.
-Other than the maximum number of authorized shares of common stock that we may issue upon redemption of a founding member's common membership units in NCM LLC.
+Each common membership unit may be redeemed in exchange for, at our option, shares of our common stock on a one-forone basis or a cash payment equal to the market price of one share of our common stock.
+If a significant number of common membership units were issued to NCM LLC's founding members, the founding members elected to redeem such units, and we elected to issue common stock rather than cash upon redemption, the voting power of our common stockholders could be diluted.
+Other than the maximum number of authorized shares of common stock in our certificate of incorporation, there is no limit on the number of shares of our common stock that we may issue upon redemption of a founding member's common membership units in NCM LLC.